dodokek/Hash-Table/README.md

 ![image](https://user-images.githubusercontent.com/57039216/232112048-4300c910-d112-48df-bc87-acb17a5753be.png)

 We didn't get less collisions, but graph looks a bit smoother now.
-The serach should be statisticly quicker, if we pick a random element.
+The search should be statistically quicker, if we pick a random element.

 ### Rotate-left hash

-The same algorith as previous, but bits rotating to the left.
+The same algorithm as previous, but bits rotating to the left.

 ~~~C++
 uint32_t RorHash (const char* string)